-§ 300-2 Disorderly conduct.
-[Amended at time of adoption of Code]
+§ 300-3 Rude, disorderly behavior.adoption of Code]

-No person shall behave himself in a disorderly manner in any public place in the Town.
+No person shall behave himself in a rude or disorderly manner in any public place in the Town.
 Violations of this section are punishable by criminal complaint or by noncriminal disposition in accordance with MGL c.
 40, § 21D and § 100-2 of the Town Code.

-§ 300-3 Frightening or scaring horses.
+§ 300-43 Frightening or scaring horses.

-No person shall, by any noise, gesture or other means, wantonly or designedly frighten any horse in any street or other public place in the Town.
+No person shall, by any noise, gesture, or other means, wantonly or designedly frighten any horse in any street or other public place in the Town.

-§ 300-4 Tying horses to trees; climbing trees.
+§ 300-54 Tying horses to trees; climbing trees.
 [Amended at time of adoption of Code]

-No person shall tie a horse to a tree in any street, and no person, except an employee of the Town, or of a utility company, shall climb any tree on any public way or ground in the Town.
+No person shall tie a horse to a tree in any street, and no person, except an employee of the Town, or of a telephone or telegraphutility company, shall climb any tree on any public way or ground in the Town.